-Including Denver JDS in your estate plan is a lasting show of support.
+Including Denver JDS with a gift in your will, trust, retirement account, or life insurance policy is a lasting show of support.

-When you include Denver JDS in your will, you add to the school’s legacy (hence the term Legacy Society).
+When you include Denver JDS with a planned gift, you add to the school’s legacy.
 Help us grow our endowment and give future generations the opportunity to experience a pluralistic Jewish education.

-Denver JDS is a participating agency in Live On IV, an initiative of Rose Community Foundation.
+Denver JDS is a participating agency in Live On/Build Your Legacy, an initiative of Rose Community Foundation and the Grinspoon Foundation.
 As such, the school is eligible for additional grant money when new donors join the society and/or existing members provide additional details about their bequests.

 Download our Legacy Society brochure to learn more.

 Denver JDS is proud to host exclusive events for our most valued donors.
 On March 11, 2022, Dr. Timothy J. Standring, curator emeritus for the DAM, gave a behind-the-scenes tour of Whistler to Cassatt: American Painters in France.
 The exhibit featured nearly 150 paintings made between 1855 and 1913 in the first comprehensive examination of France’s stylistic impact on American painting of the period.
 Timothy explained that it took him eight years to make arrangements to borrow the artwork from museums and private collections around the world and all the work that went into arranging the pieces to present a masterful exhibit.

 From academic training in Paris to the exploration of the countryside landscape, Whistler to Cassatt reveals both the visual and conceptual influences of France on American painters in the nineteenth and early twentieth century.

 The exhibition has now traveled to the Virginia Museum of Fine Arts, opening April 16 to July 31, 2022.
 Denver and Virginia are the only two locations for this exhibit.